 10 Things to Know About Responsive Email Design

-Google sent the email marketing world into a frenzy last month when they announced that Gmail is finally introducing support for embedded styles and CSS media queries.
-For the developer, embedded styles can save precious time spent typing the same inline CSS over and over and over and — yeah, really annoying.
+Google sent the email marketing world into a frenzy in 2016 when they announced that Gmail is finally introducing support for embedded styles and CSS media queries.
+For the developer, embedded styles can save precious time spent typing the same inline CSS over and over.
 For the recipient, an email enhanced by the use of media queries can be much easier on the eyes.
 Basically, Google is stepping it up for everybody.
 This totally makes up for that weird thing where they made us all use Google+ for, like, a week.
+Right?

 1. The use of mobile email has been on the rise, and it only continues to climb.
 By 2017, 78% of all email users will access their email on a mobile device.
 That’s really soon.
 At the same time, email opens from webmail and desktop clients are steadily dropping, with their use falling 13% in 2015 alone.
 Like pagers and Blockbuster, desktop-only email campaigns are a thing of the past.
 Today, the majority of emails are opened away from the desktop, and responsive design can help you effectively reach your audience, no matter what device they use.